RezwanulHaqueMukto/REZWANUL1/README.md

 - **jQuery**: Simplifying DOM manipulation and enhancing user interactions.
 - **SCSS**: Harnessing the power of SCSS (Sass) to streamline CSS development.

+## Learning 😎
+ -**Vue.js**: A progressive JavaScript framework for building user interfaces.
+It allows you to create interactive and dynamic front-end applications.
+ -**Laravel**: A PHP framework for building web applications, providing tools and features for tasks like routing, database management, and authentication.

 ## Services Offered 🛠️

 I offer a range of services to bring your digital dreams to life: